West of the lively pier on stony Brighton beach, south-east England.

 Brighton’s famous Grand Hotel, where the ornate Victoria Lounge is the place for an old English tea ceremony serenaded by a pianist.
 The only truly fine sand on these beaches is laid down for summertime volleyball, here in use by Dyke’s Dynamics.

 A view of the town’s useful double-promenade arrangement, with faster traffic including bikes and skaters on the upper level and grazers waddling the lower Brighton Beaches section within easy reach of postcards, burgers, beer and ice-cream.

 Ship Street, off Brighton beachfront and bordering The Lanes.

-And when tourists have had enough salt air, shingle and slot machines of Brighton Beaches they can explore the occasionally shabby but always striking streets of Brighton town centre.
+And when tourists have had enough salt air, shingle and slot machines of the city beaches they can explore the occasionally shabby but always striking streets of the city centre.